AnyBody/anybody-tutorial/Scaling/lesson3.rst

-Lesson 3: Scaling individual segments based on subject-specific data from medical images
+Lesson 1: Scaling individual segments based on subject-specific data from medical images
 ========================================================================================

-This tutorial presumes that you have completed :doc:`Scaling tutorial Lesson
+This tutorial presumes that you have read the AMMR documentation

-1: Joint to joint scaling methods <lesson1>` and :doc:`Scaling
+..
-tutorial Lesson 2: Scaling based on external body measurements <lesson2>`.
+  on :doc:`Joint to joint scaling methods <ammr:Scaling/lesson1>` and :doc:`Scaling based on external body measurements <ammr:/Scaling/lesson2>`.

 This lesson introduces an advanced approach to scaling based on a sequence of affine and non-affine transformations.
 Each of these transforms is constructed based either on subject-specific geometry or on a set of landmarks selected on the bone surface.
-As opposed to Lessons 1 and 2, this lesson is rather methodological than conceptual and provides a good overview of how to pipeline and combine different 3D transforms to obtain subject-specific morphing and registration between frames of reference.
+As opposed to the simple scaling laws explained in the AMMR documentation, this lesson is rather methodological than conceptual and provides a good overview of how to pipeline and combine different 3D transforms to obtain subject-specific morphing and registration between frames of reference.

 Linear point-based scaling
 --------------------------